Susanne Kord: Academic career

-Kord has been a professor at University College London since 2004, where she is the Chair of German.
-She was a visiting fellow at the All Souls College, Oxford; visiting scholar at the St John's College, Oxford; and a visiting professor the University of Edinburgh.
+Kord is a Professor Emeritus at University College London, where she held the Chair of German from 2004-2024.
+She was visiting fellow at the All Souls College, Oxford; visiting scholar at the St John's College, Oxford; and visiting professor at the University of Edinburgh.

 Kord was elected Fellow of the British Academy in 2021; Fellow of the British Royal Historical Society in 2015; and Honorary Secretary and Council Member of the English branch of the Goethe Society in 2008.

 Kord spent 16 years as an academic in the United States: with tenured positions at Georgetown University (Washington, D.C., 1993-2004), where she was George M. Roth Distinguished Professor; and at the University of Cincinnati (Ohio, 1990–93).
 She was also visiting lecturer at Dartmouth College in the United States from 1988-1990.

 Kord earned an M.A. degree in English and American literature at Philipps Universität Marburg (Germany), and an M.A. and PhD in German literature (1990) at the University of Massachusetts, Amherst (United States).